Golgrax/jollibee-inventory/README.md

 ## License

 This project is typically licensed under an open-source license like MIT.
 Please include a `LICENSE` file if you have one.
+Yes, we have now